 Adherence to Legal Norms: Egypt’s domestic and international legal obligations mandate that it respect the rights of its citizens to freedom of thought and opinion, freedom of expression, freedom of the press, freedom of publication, and the right to privacy.
 A legal scheme that threatens to censor even private citizens for their social media posts, severely constrains the ability of independent media outlets to become licensed and effectively function across the country without harassment, and grants broad discretion for authorities to block content that it deems to threaten “national security” very likely occurs in violation of these legal obligations.

-Implementation: Although implementing regulations for the SCMR Law have not yet been passed, the SCMR announced on October 21, 2018, that it would begin accepting licensing requests from websites for a period of two weeks.
+Implementation: On October 21, 2018, the SCMR announced that it would begin accepting licensing requests from websites for a period of two weeks.
 This period was extended by another two weeks on November 3, 2018.
-Those wishing to gain legal status for websites must register them by providing information about their purpose and ownership and paying a licensing fee of 50,000 Egyptian pounds.
-In November 2018, it was leaked to the media that the head of the SCMR’s complaints committee had presented a draft bylaws proposal that, if implemented, would set forth a number of serious punishments for media violations.
-Since the leak, the SCMR has downplayed the news and emphasized that the document was a draft.
+Those wishing to gain legal status for websites had to register them by providing information about their purpose and ownership and paying a licensing fee of 50,000 Egyptian pounds.